top of page

 OUR HISTORY

 The Migration Research Center was opened in 2002 on the Island of Ponza, located in the Tyrrhenian Sea on the western Italian coast.
-The Center is currently engaged in the 'Small Islands Project' and also conducts research in collaboration with the University of Veterinary Medicine of Vienna (Austria), the University of Ferrara (Italy), the Max Planck Institute of Ornithology (Germany) and the Department of Ecological and Biological Sciences of the University of Tuscia in Viterbo (Italy) .
+The Center is currently engaged in the 'Small Islands Project' and conducts also research in collaboration with the University of Veterinary Medicine of Vienna (Austria), the University of Ferrara (Italy), the Max Planck Institute of Ornithology (Germany) and the Department of Ecological and Biological Sciences of the University of Tuscia in Viterbo (Italy).

 Ringing activities are carried out according to the main purposes of scientific research on the ecophysiology and phenology of bird migration.
 The data is also used to monitor the status and trends of migrating European bird populations and to assess the impact of climate change on bird migration.